UnforeseenOcean/Loki/README.md

 ```

 For more info on how the signal should be structured, refer to the 0001Demo.mp3 inside this repository.

-The diagram and the code refers to the motor control channel as "Left channel", but the right channel is used instead.

 # Motor reversing circuit
 Some toys (such as dancing cactus) may need the motor to reverse its direction every so often to prevent damages.